 I’m not sure what I can do to put him in a better mood.
 Any ideas?
 I’m keeping him well watered and it hasn’t been super cold.
 Just transplant shock.
 He could still make it.

 To fill out the hedge, I planted these arborvitaes along the fence.
 Before I started this, I had to make sure I got repairs done to my fence with the help of these fencing services.

 I desperately need to get rid of that gate.
 The little bit of fence isn’t too bad but, I saw on Mid South Supply the you can get fence done with metal, I’m thinking I’ll pull that down as well also added one to the right of the 3 I already planted.

 I’m thinking we should do “densly spaced hedge” down to the spirea bush.
 That means 2 more little arborvitaes.
 Alternatively, we could put in one more lattice screen.
 I need to flesh it out with Stefan.
 My initial thought was 3 privacy screen/trellises and then dense hedge everywhere else.
 4 might be better though.
 Hm.

 This is the inspiration photo:

-But, I think we’re going to use something a little more screened than the metal rods from Atlantic Equipment Engineers.
+But, I think we’re going to use something a little more screened than the metal rods since they can handle our water garden pretty nicely based on their reviews.
 I’d like to use them to grow my annual veggies on since they are in great full sun but, that means they’ll be empty all winter.